-

 The U.S. Attorney's Office for the District of Arizona announced 565 immigration-related charges were filed during the first two weeks of the Trump administration.
 The press release highlights cases involving firearm smuggling, human smuggling, and illegal reentry.

-Head of DOJ's Criminal Division, Matthew R. Galeotti, issued a memo outlining DOJ's priorities and policies for prosecuting corporate and white-collar crimes under the Trump administration.
-The memo asserts that "the Criminal Division must be laser-focused on the most urgent criminal threats to the country" which includes immigration enforcement.
+The head of DOJ's Criminal Division, Matthew R. Galeotti, issued a memo outlining DOJ's priorities and policies for prosecuting corporate and white-collar crimes under the Trump administration.
+The memo asserts that "the Criminal Division must be laser-focused on the most urgent criminal threats to the country," which include immigration enforcement.
 The memo amends the Criminal Division’s Corporate Whistleblower Awards Pilot Program to reflect the new priority areas of focus by adding new subject areas to Section II.3.
 These areas include: "Violations by corporations of federal immigration law; Violations by corporations related to international cartels or transnational criminal organizations, including money laundering, narcotics, Controlled Substances Act, and other violations; Violations by corporations involving material support of terrorism."

-An article by Reuters reports that after the 5.11.25 DOJ memo was issued, FBI agents were instructed "to devote more time to immigration enforcement and scale back investigating white-collar crime."
-Allegedly, FBI agents were told by their field offices to spend "about one third of their time to helping the Trump administration crack down on illegal immigration."
+Reuters reports that after the May 2025 DOJ memo was issued, FBI agents were instructed "to devote more time to immigration enforcement and scale back investigating white-collar crime."
+Allegedly, FBI agents were told by their field offices to allocate "about one third of their time to helping the Trump administration crack down on illegal immigration."

 NoneOriginal Trump Policy Status